 Deciding on the right size can be quite a challenge.
 "To figure out your desired size, we recommend that you first measure your current space and arrange your furniture in a way that fits the space.

-After that, mark the area that you'd like your rug to cover with an easy-to-remove tape.
-You can also use different-colored tape to mark the different-sized rug possibilities.
-This step is easy, quick, and makes visualizing and measuring more accurate."
+After that, mark the area you'd like your rug to cover with easy-to-remove tape.
+You can also use different-colored tape to mark the rug's possibilities in different sizes.
+This step is easy and quick and makes visualizing and measuring more accurate.

-Once you know what size rug you want, you can start planning your layout.
+Once you know the ideal size of your rug, you can start planning the layout of your living room or seat arrangement.
 Veronica Sanders from Design with Veronica also says:

 "When choosing a rug, it's important to take into account both the size of the room and the placement of the furniture.
 Ideally, you want a rug that will fit all four legs of each piece of furniture on the rug.
 Leaving about four to eight inches of floor bordering the rug helps to ground the space and give the room a balanced look.
 It's also okay to have the two back legs slightly off the rug.